jepun9/TCC-Makerspace/README.md

 # TCC-Makerspace
-Web application for Tidewater Community College's Makerspace.
+Website for Tidewater Community College's Makerspace.
 ## Usage
 Run index.html in a browser.
 ## Built with